Hum Sab Baraati

 Hum Sab Baraati is an Indian television Hindi language sitcom, which debuted 4 April 2004 on Zee TV.
-The comedy series was produced by the popular Indian producer Sanjay Chhel, who directed and wrote the script for Hum Sab Baraati.
+The comedy series was produced by Sanjay Chhel, who directed and wrote the script for Hum Sab Baraati.
 It has won numerous awards, including the award for "Promo for a Sitcom" at the Indian Telly Awards in 2004.

 Overview

 The theme focuses on a family that specialises in arranging weddings — from selecting the venue to entertaining the guests.
 Each member of this family specialises in a particular task.
-To promote the business, they have a website with all the necessary information.